wkhere/stackless/Doc/c-api/buffer.rst

       value.

-Buffer related functions
+Buffer-related functions
 ========================

 .. cfunction:: int PyObject_CheckBuffer(PyObject *obj)

    Return 1 if *obj* supports the buffer interface otherwise 0.
+When 1 is returned, it doesn't guarantee that :cfunc:`PyObject_GetBuffer` will succeed.

 .. cfunction:: int PyObject_GetBuffer(PyObject *obj, Py_buffer *view, int flags)

+      Export a view over some internal data from the target object *obj*.
-      Export *obj* into a :ctype:`Py_buffer`, *view*.
-These arguments must never be *NULL*.
-The *flags* argument is a bit field indicating what kind of buffer the caller is prepared to deal with and therefore what kind of buffer the exporter is allowed to return.
-The buffer interface allows for complicated memory sharing possibilities, but some caller may not be able to handle all the complexity but may want to see if the exporter will let them take a simpler view to its memory.
+      *obj* must not be NULL, and *view* must point to an existing :ctype:`Py_buffer` structure allocated by the caller (most uses of this function will simply declare a local variable of type :ctype:`Py_buffer`).
+The *flags* argument is a bit field indicating what kind of buffer is requested.
+The buffer interface allows for complicated memory layout possibilities; however, some callers won't want to handle all the complexity and instead request a simple view of the target object (using :cmacro:`PyBUF_SIMPLE` for a read-only view and :cmacro:`PyBUF_WRITABLE` for a read-write view).

       Some exporters may not be able to share memory in every possible way and may need to raise errors to signal to some consumers that something is